 Safety Analysis

-Political: Stable one-party state.
-Political protests are rare and generally suppressed.
+Political: Politically stable under a one-party system.
+Public protests are rare and generally not tolerated.

 AI Travel Advisory